alekwiecien/storefrontcloud-cli/README.md

 └─────────────────────────────────────────────┴──────────┴──────────┴─────────────────────────┘
 ```

-To list the available PODs in Your environment please run the following command:
+To list the available PODs in your environment, please run the following command:

 ```bash
 node scripts/cli.js pods